duykhuongnguyen/GrAInS/README.md

 ## ⚙️ Running GrAInS

 All scripts and code should be run from the `src/` directory.
 Example bash scripts are provided in `src/scripts/` for both LLM and VLM setups.
+Note that before running experiments, you might need to reformat the prompt for multiple-choice QA or generation tasks using the prompts provided in `utils/config.py`.

 ---